 Mount Clare Car Park is located 8 km west of Walpole along South West Highway.
 Turn into Tinglewood Road and travel about 1 km along the gravel road.

 The 2.4 km return walk is a moderate Grade 3 trail, which you should allow 1 to 1 1/2 hours to complete.

-The short and gradual uphill walk takes you through magnificent tingle and karri forest.
-We had to climb over a couple of fallen trees, but the walk wasn’t that hard.
-There were lots of wildflowers, moss, fungi, and lichen, making the walk even prettier.
+The short, gradual uphill walk takes you through magnificent tingle and karri forest.
+We had to climb over a few fallen trees, but the walk was pretty easy.
+There were lots of wildflowers, moss, fungi, and lichen, making the hike even prettier.

 Look out for the teapot tingle along the way.
 Can you see how it got its name?

 The granite outcrop summit offers stunning views of the bushland and the Southern Ocean on a clear day.
 It reminded me of the walks in England with all the leaf litter, not to mention it was raining 🙂